millerk22/emc2-labs/EMC2-Labs-Winter/lab01.rst

 But, array ``f`` with shape ``(5, 1, 1)`` is compatible with arrays ``a``, ``b``, ``c``, and ``d`` because the dimensions corresponding to ``a``, ``b``, ``c``, and ``d`` are all 1.
 In this case, each ``a``, ``b``, ``c``, and ``d`` would be stretched to match dimension ``5`` in ``f``.

 Consider this example.
-You are given a list of prices of products in USD and you want to convert that list of prices into different currencies like EUR, JPY, and GBP.
+You are given a list of prices of products in dollars and you want to convert that list of prices into different currencies like EUR, JPY, and GBP.

 >>> usd_prices = np.array([9.90, 10.28, 6.75, 3.09])
 >>> exchange_rates = np.array([0.88, 144.3, 0.74])  # [EUR, JPY, GBP]